sunilgadhe/k8s-microservices-deployment-framework/kubernetes/storage/README.md

 ## Infrastructure used to provision ebs volume for Redis pod
+- Redis is a staefull application, need persistent volume.

 ### 1. StorageClass
 - In Kubernetes, a StorageClass is a way to define how storage is provisioned dynamically.
 It acts like a blueprint for storage, describing what type of storage you want, and how it should be created.